al-rodriguezm/nnr_probabilities/README.md

 Finally, R Markdown file (data_representation.Rmd) contains code chunks to represente graphically combination probabilites, population data and Ramachandran plot.
 Specifically, this scripts generate a png file for each data representation.

+In this case, the data used for the example output files was from penta-alanine simulation.

 ## Ramachandran plot

 <img src="plots/ramachandran.png">